oskardudycz/event-driven.io/content/posts/2020-12-09--bank_account_event_sourcing/index.en.md

 Everything seems okay, why am I picking on it?
 I am not a saint myself.
 I also give such an example: https://github.com/oskardudycz/EventSourcing.NetCore/tree/main/Sample/BankAccounts.

 Why am I saying then that this example is problematic?
 In my opinion, it's not a typical problem solved in Event Sourcing.
 Providing Bank Account as an example makes it easy to accuse it of performance problems.
 It's easy to generalise that the whole Event Sourcing is not efficient.
 Let's try to do a small calculation.
-Let's say we do three transactions a day, milk in the store, pipes in the kiosk, transfer from auntie.
+Let's say we do three transactions a day, milk in the store, cigs in the newsagent's, transfer from grandma.
 3 times 365 = 1095.
 This number is the sum of the annual transactions.
 I have a bank account, which I set up at the age of 18.
 It is 17 years old now.
 17 x 1095 = 18615, plus four days for leap years.
 What is this math for?

 In Event Sourcing, the current state of our model/entity is aggregated by applying events one by one.
 For a bank account, if we have earned 1000 EUR, we add it to the account balance, if we have withdrawn 257 EUR, we subtract it, and receive the final account balance of 743 EUR.
 Taking the example of my account, we would have to download 5840 events and then apply them one by one?
 Crazy!
 It can't be efficient, and it won't!